sparkle-project/sparkle-project.github.io/documentation/index.md

   * Choose <samp>Frameworks</samp> from the Destination list.
   * Drag Sparkle.framework from the Project Navigator left sidebar to the list in the new <samp>Copy Files</samp> phase.
 * In <samp>Build Settings</samp> tab set "<samp>Runpath Search Paths</samp>" to `@loader_path/../Frameworks` (for non-Xcode projects add the flags `-Wl,-rpath,@loader_path/../Frameworks`).
-* If you have your own process for copying/packaging Sparkle make sure to preserve symlinks!
+* If you have your own process for copying/packaging your app make sure it preserves symlinks!

 ### 2. Set up a Sparkle updater object

 These instructions are for regular .app bundles.
 If you want to update a non-app bundle, such as a Preference Pane or a plug-in, follow [step 2 for non-app bundles](/documentation/bundles/).

-* Open up your MainMenu.nib.
+* Open up your MainMenu.xib.
 * Choose <samp>View › Utilities › Object Library...</samp>
 * Type "Object" in the search field under the object library (at the bottom of the right sidebar) and drag an Object into the left sidebar of the document editor.
 * Select the Object that was just added.